 As the Army marches toward its goals of being a more ready, lethal, and modern force by 2028, it faces unprecedented challenges in modernizing its platforms and weapons systems, but also its business processes and workforce to dominate adversaries on and off the battlefield in multidomain operations (MDO), writes Christine E. Wormuth, Secretary of the Army.

 In Oct 2021, the US Army has announced that it will embrace digital transformation, releasing a digital transformation plan that aims to synchronize all of its technology and “better posture itself for multi-domain operations” according to the service’s chief information officer.

-“This is a new way of doing business for the Army,” Raj Iyer said at the annual AUSA conference, which was held earlier this month.
+“This is a new way of doing business for the Army,” Raj Iyer said at the annual AUSA conference.
 “What digital transformation is all about is us operating better with industry, leveraging commercial technologies like we never have before.
-This is not one where we’re going to treat as an IT project.
+This is not one that we’re going to treat as an IT project.
 This is about changing culture, it’s about empowering our workforce to do things differently and for us to leverage better these commercial technologies.”

 The plan seeks to implement enterprise computing in a more centralized way, a stark difference from past administrations.
 It comes after the recently-released unified network strategy, which aims to link the enterprise and tactical nets in an omnichannel approach.

 The Army’s current digital initiatives are siloed across mission areas, inhibiting the interoperability needed to support MDO and Joint All Domain Command and Control (JADC2).
 The Army must prioritize resources for digital modernization over current year operational readiness.

 Along with modernizing next-generation combat systems, the Army also wants to do away with its legacy information infrastructure and introduce cloud computing at scale to phase out its 250 data centers, which cannot sustain the requirements of the mission.